Sailing in Mexico

 Between September and April, Mexico experiences close to no rainfall, with the rainy season usually starting in May.
 Depending on your preferences, you can sail during winter in the Sea of Cortez, where the waters and air are not tropical, and offer a less balmy sailing experience; or, you can head south to Puerto Vallarta from Mazatlan, and enjoy consistent tropical warmth.
 The prime season for cruises usually lasts from November to June, and the conditions will never be chilly!
 While the Pacific Coast of Baja experiences some strong winds at various times of the year, overall the sailing winds in Mexico are light and easy to navigate on your Sailo private yacht charter.

 The variety of towns, harbors, and coastal states are unparalleled in their suitability for sailing.
 To the west, El Cid, Mazalan, is famous for its stretching coastline and bustling marina, while Baja and the Sea of Cortez are filled with well-known spots for La Paz boat charters and Cabo San Lucas yacht rentals.
 To the east, Cancun yacht rentals and Veracruz boat charters are popular spots to harbor in Mexico, whether you are a party-lover or want to explore historical landmarks.

 Other seaports worth visiting as part of your Mexico boat rental trips include the Port of Ensenada and the Port of Altamira.
-And let’s not forget the magical coastal destinations such as Tulum, Puerto Vallarta, and Puerto Escondido, which all offer different activities and cultural attractions to suit every yacht charter Mexico itinerary.
+And let’s not forget the magical coastal destinations such as Tulum, Puerto Vallarta, and Puerto Escondido, which all offer different activities and cultural attractions to suit every yacht charter on a sailing itinerary in Mexico.